cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.6.6 (2019-02-18) =
+* Fixed a bug where filters on product tags where only working for products that had one tag attached to them.
+Filters on products that have multiple product tags are working now aswell.

+= 4.6.5 (2019-02-16) =
+* Added the category slug in the drop-down when creating a category filter

+= 4.6.4 (2019-02-15) =
+* As of this release all attribute values making a variation product unique will be added to the product name/title.
+Previously the plugin only added attribute values of attributes that are also in the product feed itself.
+* Fixed a PHP-warning that happened for variation products that had no regular price.
+* Fixed a PHP-warning that happened for variation products that got saved and did not have the 'extra fields' option of this plugin enabled.

 = 4.6.3 (2019-02-13) =
 * Fixed another bug where strictly configured PHP instances crashed on using empty on a function.